 Caramelized Leek and Onion Pasta

 - Lemon: Both the zest and juice brighten the creamy sauce, balancing the richness with fresh citrus flavor.
 Don’t skip the lemon!

-Caramelized Leek and Onion Pasta (Step-by-Step Instructions)
+How to Make Caramelized Leek and Onion Pasta

-See the recipe card below for the full list of instructions.
+See the recipe card below for full instructions and exact amounts.

+Caramelized Leek and Onion Pasta